blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct)

-**I want to** send Data rights request to the organization I gave my data to
+**I want to** send Privacy request to the organization I gave my data to

 **because** I want to exercise my rights